VUmcCGP/wisecondor/README.md

 `--nipt` | **Always include this flag for the generation of a NIPT reference**
 `--binsize x` | Size per bin in bp, defines the resolution of the output (default: x=1e5)
 `--refsize x` | Amount of reference locations per target; should generally not be tweaked (default: x=300)
-`--yfrac x` | Use to manually set the chromosome Y read fraction cutoff, which defines gender.
-Setting this to 1 will treat all samples as female (no default)
+`--yfrac x` | Y read fraction cutoff, in order to manually define gender.
+Setting this to 1 will treat all samples as female
 `--cpus x` | Number of threads requested (default: x=1)

 &rarr; Bash recipe (example for NIPT) at `./pipeline/newref.sh`

-### Stage (3) Predict CNAs
+### Stage (3) Predict copy number alterations

 ```bash